 The scientific study discovered that mice – which were used – had the same results sniffing lavender extract as taking a Valium derivative, but without motor impairment that can be a drug side effect.

 That’s the key of course.
 Science and drugs can be helpful.
 Valium has been one of the most popular drugs prescribed by psychiatrists for anxiety since the 1980’s.
 In fact, the Rolling Stones called it “Mother’s Little Helper” in their 1966 song “What a Drag it Is Getting Old.”
-According to the New England Journal of Medicine, add the major anti-anxiety drugs together, the benzodiazepines Xanax, Valium, Klonopin and Ativan, and between 1986 and 2013 prescriptions increased from 8 million to 14 million.
+According to the New England Journal of Medicine, add the major anti-anxiety drugs together, and between 1986 and 2013 prescriptions increased from 8 million to 14 million.
 This became worrisome when they were combined with alcohol and/or opioids, which led to an increased rate of overdoses.

 Because one of the side effects of Valium and the others is lethargy and motor impairment.
 Smelling lavender doesn’t do that.